WSullivan98/Capstone2_M-A_Customer_Analytics/README.md

 * Calculate average profit margin per customer
 * Calculate cash flows from customers aka Customer Life Time Values (CLTV)
-* Calculate sum of CLTVs by period cohorts to provide Future Cash Flows that can be discounted to todays value
+* Calculate sum of CLTVs by period cohorts to provide Future Cash Flows that can be discounted to todays value This advanced analytics approach is called **Customer-Based Corporate Valution** (CBCV) trademarked to Theta Equity Partners, https://www.thetaequity.com/.
 <br><br>

+# Motivation
+Curiousness to see how the advanced analytics CBCV compares to DCF or Market Multiple valuation approach for a lower middle market company.

+Financial engineering has long been the hallmark of investment firms but with the combination of Data Science and the Customer-Based Corporate Valuation (CBCV) approach they have the ability to add "Customer engineering" as another distinguishable charecteristic.
+* CBCV approach focuses on the purpose of business, building and retaining customers
+* CBCV approach compared to alternative valuation approaches provides a more useful handover from the deal team to the operations team
+* CBCV segmentation can be implemented into Customer Relationship Management (CRM) and marketing tools
+* CBCV approach emphasis customer service as the long tail customer provide the most value in terms of customer equity and cashflow
 # Wrangle Customer Data:

-Company: "eChalk" is a supplier and installer of smart school equipment such as "smart boards"
+**Company:** "eChalk" is a supplier and installer of smart school equipment such as "smart boards"
-Dataset: 6 years of customer transaction history
+**Dataset:** 6 years of customer transaction history

 Report example:
 <div align="center">